-There is no collateral held by the entity securing trade and other receivables.
+There is no collateral held by the consolidated group securing trade and other receivables.

-The entity has no significant concentrations of credit risk with any single counterparty or group of counterparties.
+The consolidated group has no significant concentrations of credit risk with any single counterparty or group of counterparties.
 Details with respect to credit risk of trade and other receivables are provided in Note 5B.